 Veterinary medicine has its share of anti-vaccination activists as well.
 I have met dog owners who believe that vaccines are the cause of all manner of canine ills.
 My personal favorites are the people who believe vaccination is a money-making conspiracy between drug companies and veterinarians.
 (Pshaw!
 Vets make far more money from treating parvovirus than we do from vaccinating against it.)

 But there is another group of dog owners.
 This group is not superstitious and does not contain conspiracy theorists.
 It is composed of thoughtful, reasonable people who understand that vaccination is one of the greatest advances in the history of medicine.
 They understand that vaccination is one of the most effective and cost-effective ways to reduce human and animal suffering.
 But they wonder, reasonably, whether dogs are being over-vaccinated.
 They furthermore have noted, correctly, that vaccination — like everything in life — carries risks and benefits.

 Adverse reactions to vaccination are possible.
 My dreaded once-per-decade tetanus vaccine renders me bedridden for two days.
 And dogs also may experience negative effects from vaccines.

 Some documented canine adverse vaccine reactions include facial swelling, hives, poor appetite, vomiting, diarrhea, pain at the injection site, and lethargy.
-Life threatening anaphylactic reactions are very rare but not unheard of.
-It is my opinion that vaccines do not cause autoimmune disease in dogs.
-However, I do believe that vaccines may trigger flareups of problems in dogs who already have autoimmune disease.
+Life-threatening anaphylactic reactions are very rare but not unheard of.
+It is my opinion that vaccines do not cause autoimmune diseases in dogs.
+However, I do believe that vaccines may trigger flare-ups of problems in dogs who already have autoimmune diseases.